GoncharIgor/libs-inspector/README.md

 ## Usage

 1. open your project's root folder
-2. run in the terminal: `libs-inspector`
+2. run in the terminal: `npx libs-inspector`
 3. a new folder will be generated in project's root: `libs-inspector-report`
 4. open it's `index.html`